gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/RFCs/Shared Lists.md

 Thinking on the new architecture, some of the events will need to be shared between the carts, avoiding misinformation, like items added in the cart, if one shopping has the item in the cart, the system should prevent another customer in another shopping add this item in the cart, unless he wants anyway.
 In the same way, some events won't be shared because they aren't in the same context.
 Like order items, categories, and item price changes, because those events are particular for each place and may change from one place to another.

 Another important change will be in the way of how the shopping events are built.
 The current flow gets the purchase list in the state of the moment the shopping is started, it works well because the system allows only one active shopping at the same time.
-Once we change the architecture to enable multiple shopping at the same time, when the second shopping is started, some events may be already done before, and shouldn't be lost. ^76cad3
+Once we change the architecture to enable multiple shopping at the same time, when the second shopping is started, some events may be already done before, and shouldn't be lost.

+#### Cart Changes Notification

 #### High-level Architecture